Welcome to Pre-K4B!

 Work on using utensils.
-Children should be using a spoon/fork for things like fruit cups.
+Children should be using a spoon/fork independently for things like fruit cups.

-We encourage the children to cover their mouth when they cough or sneeze by coughing/sneezing into our elbow.
+**We encourage the children to cover their mouth when they cough or sneeze by coughing/sneezing into our inner elbow.
 This keeps the germs from getting on our hands and spreading to other surfaces.
 We try to keep the use of hand sanitizer to a minimum.
-The children tend to use too much, play in it and there is also research that shows it may not be as beneficial as it can be when over used.
+The children tend to use too much and play in it.
+There is also research that shows it may not be as beneficial as it can be when over used.

 Again, thank you for choosing Holy Family Regional Catholic School for your child's preschool experience.
 I am confident you will find that we provide not only a great educational program but, a program that will help them to grow socially while helping them to begin to understand their faith and how it connects to their everyday life.We are very excited to get this school year started.
 Please feel free to browse the different pages by clicking the menu bar above (three lines on the top left of each page) to see what is happening in our classroom!
 If there is anything you would like to see on my web page to help keep you informed, please let me know!
 Please remember this is a work in progress and I want you to have as much information at your finger tips as possible!